plutoniummod/landing/src/pages/docs/custom-games.md

 ### How to port forward?

 Hosting a private match without UPnP requires you to port forward (see [What is port forwarding?](#what-is-port-forwarding)).
 Since every router is different we can't make a guide for every router so we recommend searching "your router name + port forward" on Google.

-You can either create a port range rule, for example 1000-1005 will open every port between 1000 and 1005 including 1000 and 1005.
+You can either create a port range rule, for example 1000-1005 will open every port from 1000 to 1005.
 Or you can create a rule for each port required, for example for T6 one rule for 4976 and another one for 4977.
-The ports values/range is given on section for your game.
+The ports values/range is given on the section for your game.
 For example 4976-4977 means both the port 4976 and the port 4977 or a port range from 4976 to 4977.

 Opening a single port should look something like the screenshot below.
 Rule name can be anything, Protocol is UDP (Both works too but isn't required) External and Internal port value should always be the same.
-The value is the port given in the guide for your game
+The value is the port given in the guide for your game.
 ![img](/images/docs/custom-games/port_forward_example.png)

 ## Add a friend to your friend list